dos1/libsuperderpy/README.md

 # libsuperderpy
-A game engine for games written in C and Allegro 5.
+A multiplatform game engine for games written in C and Allegro 5.
+Supports GNU/Linux, Android, macOS and Windows.

 Used by such games as:
 - [Super Derpy: Muffin Attack](https://github.com/dos1/SuperDerpy)